 Region: North America

-Common Uses for Amapa Quarter Cut Wood Veneer: Architectural panels and millwork, as well as cabinetry and furniture.
+Common Uses for Amapa Quarter Cut Veneer: Wall paneling, millwork, fine cabinetry and furniture, as well as decorative accents.

-The Tree: A tall, rain forest tree growing over 110 feet tall with trunk diameters up to 3 feet.
-Reported to grow in humid climates, close to rivers and streams.
+The Tree: A tall rain forest tree growing over 110 feet tall with trunk widths up to 3 feet.

 Region: South America

-Common Uses for Amboyna Burl Wood Veneer: Architectural panels, furniture and musical instruments, as well as both yacht and aircraft interiors.
+Common Uses for Amboyna Burl Wood Veneer: Architectural panels, fine furniture, musical instruments, yacht and private aircraft interiors, as well as luxury automotive interiors.

 Region: Asia

-Common Uses for Andiroba Flat Cut Wood Veneer: Architectural panels, cabinetry, doors, flooring, furniture, as well as interior woodwork.
+Common Uses for Andiroba Flat Cut Wood Veneer: Architectural panels and millwork, high-end furniture, and decorative cabinetry are all favored applications.

 The Tree: Andiroba grows in tropical rain forests along the edges of rivers within the Amazon.
-This tree is capable of reaching 170 feet and being 4-6 feet in diameter.
+This tree is capable of reaching 170 feet in height and having trunks 4-6 feet in diameter.

-A Little History: Still used in traditional medicine in Brazil and other countries surrounding the Amazon.
+A Little History: Still used in traditional indigenous medicine in Brazil and other countries surrounding the Amazon.
 The oil from the seeds allegedly treats multiple conditions, including infections.
-This oil is also used as an insect repellent, probably because of the bitter taste.
-Andiroba is part of the mahogany family.

 Region: South America

-Common Uses for Andiroba Quarter Cut Wood Veneer: Architectural panels, cabinetry, doors, flooring, furniture, as well as interior woodwork.
+Common Uses for Andiroba Quarter Cut Wood Veneer: Architectural panels and millwork, boat interiors, flooring, doors, and furniture.

 The Tree: Andiroba grows in tropical rain forests along the edges of rivers within the Amazon.
-This tree is capable of reaching 170 feet and being 4-6 feet in diameter.
+This tree is capable of reaching 170 feet in height and having trunks 4-6 feet in diameter.

-A Little History: Still used in traditional medicine in Brazil and other countries surrounding the Amazon.
+A Little History: Still used in traditional indigenous medicine in Brazil and other countries surrounding the Amazon.
 The oil from the seeds allegedly treats multiple conditions, including infections.
-This oil is also used as an insect repellent, probably because of the bitter taste.
-Andiroba is part of the mahogany family.

 Region: South America

-Common Uses for Angico Flat Cut Wood Veneer: Architectural veneer wood panels, cabinetry, doors, furniture and interior woodwork, as well as yacht and aircraft interiors.
+Common Uses for Angico Flat Cut Wood Veneer: Architectural millwork, cabinetry and furniture, as well as luxury yacht and aircraft interiors.

-A Little History: Angico timber has various uses, most notably structural uses, heavy duty flooring and mine timbers.
-Also used for boat building, furniture and turnery.
+A Little History: Its timber has various uses within its native regions, most notably structural uses such as heavy duty flooring and mine timbers.

 Region: South America

-Common Uses for Anigre Flat Cut Wood Veneer: Architectural panels and millwork, cabinetry, doors, musical instruments, furniture and interior woodwork, as well as boat and yacht design.
+Common Uses for Anigre Flat Cut Wood Veneer: Architectural panels, millwork, furniture, and both interior boat and yacht design.
+Because of its tonal qualities, this species is also used for musical instruments, especially guitars and pianos.

-The Tree: Height varies but generally reaches heights of 180 feet with a trunk diameter of 3-4 feet.
+The Tree: Height varies but generally reaches 180 feet with a trunk diameter of 3-4 feet.
+This tree also usually has a clear bole up to 80 feet.

 Region: Africa

-Common Uses for Anigre Quarter Cut Wood Veneer: Architectural panels and millwork, cabinetry, doors, musical instruments, furniture and interior woodwork, as well as boat and yacht design.
+Common Uses for Anigre Quarter Cut Wood Veneer: Architectural panels, millwork, furniture, and both interior boat and yacht design.
+Because of its tonal qualities, this species is also used for musical instruments, especially guitars and pianos.

-The Tree: Height varies but generally reaches heights of 180 feet with a trunk diameter of 3-4 feet.
+The Tree: Height varies but generally reaches 180 feet with a trunk diameter of 3-4 feet.
+This tree also usually has a clear bole up to 80 feet.

 Region: Africa

-The Tree: Height varies but generally reaches heights of 180 feet with a trunk diameter of 3-4 feet.
+The Tree: Height varies but generally reaches 180 feet with a trunk diameter of 3-4 feet.
+This tree also usually has a clear bole up to 80 feet.

 Region: Africa

-The Tree: Height varies but generally reaches heights of 180 feet with a trunk diameter of 3-4 feet.
+The Tree: Height varies but generally reaches 180 feet with a trunk diameter of 3-4 feet.
+This tree also usually has a clear bole up to 80 feet.

 Region: Africa